 NDT fundamentally centers the experiences and knowledge of those firsthand affected by the ongoing legacies of tennou-sei (Japan’s imperial racial hierarchy), as well as other marginalized communities like migrants, workers, women, and queer people.
 By doing so, NDT aims to reveal hidden truths about Japan, its people, and its history; unearth the rich indigenous and local histories throughout the archipelago; and expand Nikkei identity beyond the racial nation-state.
 Instead, NDT wishes to see Japan moving towards visibility and inclusion of all people who share a stake in the archipelago, regardless of ancestry or other distinctions that have been used to deny belonging.

 By centering oppressed social groups in/of/from Japan (Hisabetsu Nikkei), NDT empowers a new generation of diasporic people of Japan — whether of Japanese ancestry or colonial diaspora — to collectively claim the term Nikkei.
 Through this collective empowerment, we strive to see past nation-state borders.
 We wish to eclipse the prevailing racial premise of belonging in Japan.
-And we hope to grow strong roots in our shared ancestral heritage of resistance, solidarity, and wisdom to reach for an international people’s movement for justice, liberation, and self-determination.
+And we hope to grow strong roots in our shared ancestral heritage of resistance, solidarity, and wisdom to reach for an international people’s movement for healing, belonging, justice, liberation, and self-determination of all peoples.